francesco-vaselli/GlucoseGuard/docs/upsampling.md

-# The Imperative for Augmentation in Unbalanced Training Cases

 In the realm of machine learning for healthcare, class imbalance is a recurrent issue.
 The minority class—here, critical hypoglycemic events—is often underrepresented, which could lead to poor generalization and biased predictions towards the majority class.
 Augmentation strategies serve as vital countermeasures, enhancing the robustness of the model by artificially inflating the training dataset with synthetic but plausible examples.
 This is particularly crucial for applications like CGM data forecasting, where overlooking a rare hypoglycemic event could have serious health implications.

 # Augmentation Strategies